doxx/doxx.net/README.md

 2. Commercial License (contact for details)

 The Commons Clause restricts using the software to provide commercial hosted services without a separate agreement.

+### Third-Party Licenses

+This software includes the following third-party open source software:

+- github.com/songgao/water: BSD-3-Clause License
+- github.com/klauspost/compress: BSD-3-Clause License
+- golang.org/x/sys: BSD-3-Clause License

+The full text of these licenses and their requirements must be included with any distribution of this software.

 Join us on Discord: https://discord.gg/es546Rt9